 - You will get a candid assessment of your organization’s environment and culture

-- It’s cost effective and easy to facilitate with HR Acuity Exit Interviews!
-(OK a little shameless plug!)
+- It’s cost-effective and easy to facilitate with HR Acuity Exit Interviews

 Creating and implementing more effective and consistent interviews can seem challenging and time-consuming at first, but the insights you will gain from understanding the connection between employee feedback, behavior, and organizational trends will tell you everything you need to know to grow your business tenfold.

-Looking for a better way to conduct exit interviews?
+Looking for a better way to add exit interviews to your HR risk management strategy?
 Learn how HR Acuity standardizes the interview process and helps you analyze feedback to gain valuable insight into workplace culture, so you can create a more engaged and focused team.

 Deb Muller is the CEO of HR Acuity, a technology solution that combines documentation, process, and human expertise so organizations can meet the challenge of managing employee relations in the modern world.
 Be proactive.
 Manage risk.
 Create a safer workplace.